 3. Hunt the Weak

-What to say about the green fight card that wasn’t said before?
+What to say about the Green fight card that wasn’t said before?
 It’s still good and powerful.
 Green creatures are big enough that you’ll be able to take out most of your opponent’s stuff.
-However, it doesn’t deal with vehicles, which can be annoying.
+However, it doesn’t deal with vehicles, which can be annoying, and it costs four mana, which is why it isn’t higher on the list.

 Green has lots of playable commons:

 - Highspire Infusion is a solid combat trick.
-The two energy counters are also very relevant in most green decks.
+The two energy counters are also very relevant in most Green decks.
+Ornamental Courage can also work in this slot, as it’s quite cheap.

 - Kujar Seedsculptor can enable attacks that you couldn’t make otherwise.